eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 It seems to be a desirable property for a voting system to produce a winner, where no other candidate has a legitimate claim to victory based on the preferences expressed by the voters.
 This is the essential idea behind what I mean by internal consistency.

-I gave proofs in that post and my other [post on Approval Voting](../approval/){:target="_blank"} that Approval Voting is internally consistent.
+I gave proofs in that post and my other [post on Approval voting](../approval/){:target="_blank"} that Approval voting is internally consistent.
 However, I am actually going to prove that Approval voting is the *uniquely* internally consistent cardinal voting method.
-That is, if you want a system where voters can score candidates (cardinal voting), then the only such system that is internally consistent is Approval Voting: where the only scores are 0 (disapprove) and 1 (approve).
+That is, if you want a system where voters can score candidates (cardinal voting), then the only such system that is internally consistent is Approval voting: where the only scores are 0 (disapprove) and 1 (approve).
 This cannot be simply fixed by adding a runoff step, as in STAR voting, either.

 ## Internal Consistency